UNM-CARC/QuickBytes/Metabarcoding.md

 ### install ###
 We will create a conda environment called qiime2-2021.4.
 ```
-   # To install QIIME2 on the Wheeler cluster, use the following command:
+   # To install QIIME2 on the Wheeler, Xena, or Hopper clusters, use the following command:
-   module load miniconda3-4.7.12.1-gcc-4.8.5-lmtvtik
+   module load miniconda3

    # To do a similar installation on the Taos cluster, use the following command instead:
    module load miniconda3-4.10.3-gcc-10.2.0-gu6ytpa